oswinso/oswinso/README.md

 Hi, I'm Oswin.

-I'm a first year graduate student in [REALM](https://aeroastro.mit.edu/realm/) at MIT working on safe planning and control.
+I'm a third year graduate student in [REALM](https://aeroastro.mit.edu/realm/) at MIT working on safe planning and control.

-Previously, I did undergraduate research in the [Autonomous Decision Systems Laboratory](https://sites.gatech.edu/acds/) at Georgia Tech working on the areas of stochastic optimization and risk sensitive control.
+Previously, I did undergraduate research in the [Autonomous Decision Systems Laboratory](https://sites.gatech.edu/acds/) at Georgia Tech working on the areas of stochastic optimization and risk-sensitive control.

 I was the software core chair for [RoboJackets](https://robojackets.org) in 2020, as well as a software member on our [RoboCup SSL](https://github.com/RoboJackets/robocup-software/) team.
 In the past, I was also the software lead for the [IGVC](https://github.com/RoboJackets/igvc-software) team.